-As at August 31, 2020, the Company's financial instruments consisted of cash, other receivables, note receivable, due from related parties, account payables and accrued liabilities, customer deposit, convertible debentures and lease liabilities.
-The fair values of other receivables, note receivable, due from related parties, account payables and accrued liabilities, customer deposit approximate their carrying values because of their current nature.
+As at August 31, 2021, the Company's financial instruments consisted of cash, accounts receivable and other receivables, note receivable, due from related parties, account payables and other payables, convertible debentures and lease liabilities.
+The fair values of accounts receivable and other receivables, note receivable, due from related parties, account payables and other payables approximate their carrying values because of their current nature.